-Type II diabetes drugs including Invokana, Jardiance, Farxiga, and Invokamet are linked to serious injuries including Diabetic Ketoacidosis, Kindey Failure, Bladder Cancer and others.
-Lawsuits are moving forward quickly with expiration dates approaching.
+Invokana lawsuits are currently being filed against the manufacturer of Invokana, Johnson & Johnson, on behalf of individuals who believe they were injured as a result of using the popular type II diabetes drug, Invokana.
+Type II diabetes drugs including Invokana, Jardiance, Farxiga, and Invokamet are linked to serious injuries including Diabetic Ketoacidosis, Kidney Failure, Bladder Cancer and others.

 FDA WARNS – Invokana, Farxiga and Jardiance Linked to Diabetic Ketoacidosis and Kidney Failure

 On May 15, 2015 FDA issued a safety warning that the type-2 diabetes mellitus (DM) drugs canagliflozin (Invokana, Johnson & Johnson), dapagliflozin (Farxiga, AstraZeneca plc) and empagliflozin (Jardiance, Boehringer Ingelheim GmbH and Eli Lilly & Company) belonging to SGLT-2 class inhibitors may cause diabetic ketoacidosis, a serious condition that makes blood acidic due to the presence of ketones.

 SGLT-2 inhibitors (including Invokana, Farxiga and Jardiance) are a class of FDA approved drugs prescribed for type-2 diabetes patients in conjunction with diet and exercise to lower blood glucose levels.
 These drugs block glucose reabsorption from the kidney, thus increasing urinary glucose excretion and reducing blood glucose levels.